zsalapi/pizzeria/README.md

 Pizzeria website, which is a trial task for PostiveAdamsky, was completed in one day.
 I am publishing it as free software.
 Please use it freely.
+Add also a small gitlab-ci.yml which contains tests, I used It in my local Gitlab.

 The task: Creating a food ordering website